ErpNetDocs/winclient/introduction/navigators/grouping.md

 # Grouping

 You can use <b>grouping</b> when you need to summarize the available data by a specific criteria.
-Grouping is one of the **Navigator** tools for analysis.
+Grouping is one of the navigator tools for analysis.
 It benefits any managing activity in your company.

 You need to activate the *Customize Current View* mode to group data.
 Click on the name of a column and drag it to the top.